1coderookie/KobraGoNeoInsights/docs/index.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

-**Hi and welcome to my little page about the 3D FDM printers "Kobra Go" and "Kobra Neo" from Anycubic.** :waving_hand:
+**Hi and welcome to my little page about the 3D FDM printers "Kobra Go" and "Kobra Neo" from Anycubic.**

 I am a newbie to 3D printing and got a **Kobra Neo** from a friend of mine.
 As it came with some problems and needed a bit of tinker love, I was trying to find informations and tips specifically about the **Neo**.